turbot/steampipe-docs/docs/reference/mod-resources/mod.md

 # mod
-Every mod must contain a `mod.sp` file with a single `mod` block:
+Every mod must contain a `mod.sp` file with a single `mod` block.

 The `mod` block contains metadata for the mod (including metadata used in the hub site and social media), as well as dependency data.
-A mod author may edit the mod block directly, but Steampipe will **also** edit the file, adding removing and modifying dependencies in the file when users add and remove mods via the `steampipe mod` commands.
+A mod author may edit the mod block directly, but Steampipe will **also** edit the file, adding, removing and modifying dependencies in the file when users add and remove mods via the [`steampipe mod` commands](/docs/reference/cli/mod).
+For this reason, it is recommended that the `mod.sp` *only* contain a `mod` block; do not add other mod resources (`query`, `control`, `dashboard`, etc) to this file.

-The block name (`aws_cis` in the example) is the mod name.  <!-- This name is used as the name of the mod if it is not aliased when imported via a `require` block.  --> Mod names (and aliases) use lower_snake_case.
+The block name (`aws_cis` in the example) is the mod name.  <!-- This name is used as the name of the mod if it is not aliased when imported via a `require` block.  --> Mod names use lower_snake_case.
 They may contain lowercase chars, numbers or underscores, and must start with a letter.

 ## Example Usage